 A non-AP MLD that supports Enhanced multi-link single-radio operation (see 35.3.16 (Enhanced multi-link single-radio operation)) sets the EMLSR Mode subfield to 1 to indicate that the non-AP MLD operates in EMLSR mode and to 0 to indicate that the non-AP MLD does not operate in EMLSR mode.
 The EMLSR Mode subfield is set to 0 for all non-AP MLDs that don’t support Enhanced multi-link single-radio operation, for all non-AP MLDs that have set the EMLMR Mode subfield to 1.
 An AP MLD sets the EMLSR Mode subfield to the value obtained from the corresponding received EML Operating Mode Notification frame.

+…

-TGbe Editor to insert the EMLSR Link Bitmap definition after the definition of the EMLSR Mode subfield as shown below (#2195):
+TGbe Editor to insert the EMLSR Link Bitmap definition after the definition of the EMLSR Mode subfield as shown below (#4759, 5766, 6342):

+The EMLSR Link Bitmap subfield indicates the subset of the enabled links that is used by the non-AP MLD in the EMLSR mode.
+The bit position i of the EMLSR Link Bitmap subfield corresponds to the link with the Link ID equal to i and is set to 1 to indicate that the link is used by the non-AP MLD for the EMLSR mode and is a member of the EMLSR links; otherwise the bit position is set to 0.

+NOTE – As an example, when a non-AP MLD enables three links and the first link has Link ID equal to 0, the second link has Link ID equal to 1, and the third link has Link ID equal to 2, and the two links with Link ID equal to 1 and Link ID equal to 2 are used for the EMLSR operation, the two bit positions, the second bit and the third bit positions, of the EMLSR Link Bitmap subfield are set to 1 and other bit positions are set to 0.

-TGbe Editor to make the following changes in 9.4.2.295b.2 Basic variant Multi-Link element (#2195):
+TGbe Editor to make the following changes in 9.4.2.295b.2 Basic variant Multi-Link element (#5845, 6340, 6341, 7834, 8353):

 9.4.2.295b.2 Basic variant Multi-Link element